Cloudneeti/pci-paas-webapp-ase-sqldb-appgateway-keyvault-oms/README.md

 ## USER SCENARIO

-> This scenario illustrates how a ficticious medical clinic migrated their patient intake, and payment card processing to Azure.
+> This scenario illustrates how a fictitious medical clinic migrated their patient intake, and payment card processing to Azure.